WorkSafe investigates after chemical poisoning puts Christchurch pest control worker in hospital

 The spokesman said all parties were taking a "highly precautionary approach" to today's activity.

-Pest Control Research chief executive Matthew O'Brien said the company was fully cooperating with an official investigation into the incident by WorkSafe New Zealand.
+Pest Control Research chief executive Matthew O'Brien said the company was fully cooperating with the official WorkSafe investigation.

 O'Brien said the incident occurred on May 28 when a worker was processing chemicals.